WASasquatch/was-node-suite-comfyui/README.md

    - A custom implementation of the worley voronoi noise diagram
  - Input Switch  (Disable until `*` wildcard fix)
  - KSampler (WAS): A sampler that accepts a seed as a node inputs
  - KSampler Cycle: A KSampler able to do HR pass loops, you can specify an upscale factor, and how many steps to achieve that factor.
-Accepts a upscale_model.
+Accepts a upscale_model, as well as a 1x processor model.
+A secondary diffusion model can also be used.
  - Load Cache: Load cached Latent, Tensor Batch (image), and Conditioning files.
  - Load Text File
    - Now supports outputting a dictionary named after the file, or custom input.